-In April 2012, in connection with its annual assessment of the Company's compensation policies and practices, the Compensation Committee adopted the Pay-for-Performance Compensation Program (the "PPCP") as further described below.
-The purpose of the PPCP is to provide a standard mechanism pursuant to which the Compensation Committee may implement and administer the annual pay-for-performance component of our executive compensation program to drive performance of the Company and its affiliates and operating units and to align, motivate and reward eligible employees by making a portion of their equity and cash compensation dependent on the achievement of certain performance goals related to such Company performance.
+In connection with its annual assessment of our compensation policies and practices, the CHCM Committee maintains an annual cash incentive award program as further described below to drive our performance, including the performance of our affiliates and operating units, and to align, motivate and reward eligible employees by making a portion of their cash compensation dependent on the achievement of certain Company performance goals.

-Equity awards and cash bonuses awarded pursuant to the PPCP are based on the attainment of performance goals, which may include corporate and strategic business objectives, a participant's individual performance and contribution to the Company, and/or any other factor deemed appropriate by the Compensation Committee.
-The Compensation Committee is authorized to establish performance period or periods pursuant to the PPCP (which are typically the Company's fiscal year, but may include, without limitation, multiple fiscal years or any other period longer than one fiscal year or shorter than one fiscal year), performance goals for each performance period and, in the Compensation Committee's sole discretion, a target equity award and/or cash bonus amount for each participant.
-Performance goals and target amounts are established, and may be modified, by the Compensation Committee at any time, as determined appropriate in the Compensation Committee's sole discretion.
+Cash bonuses awarded pursuant to the annual cash incentive award program are based on the attainment of performance goals, which may include corporate and strategic business objectives, a participant's individual performance and contribution to the Company, and/or any other factor deemed appropriate by the CHCM Committee.
+Performance goals and target amounts are established, and may be modified, by the CHCM Committee at any time, as determined appropriate in the CHCM Committee's sole discretion.
 Corporate objectives may include one or more objective measurable performance factors.
-The Compensation Committee has reserved the right, in its sole discretion, to increase, reduce or eliminate the amount of an equity award or cash bonus otherwise payable to a participant with respect to any performance period.
-No equity award will be approved and no cash bonus will be payable with respect to any performance period until the applicable results have been verified by the Compensation Committee and the Compensation Committee otherwise determines that the underlying terms and conditions of the program have been satisfied.
+The CHCM Committee has reserved the right, in its sole discretion, to increase, reduce or eliminate the amount of cash bonus otherwise payable to a participant with respect to any performance period.
+No cash bonus will be payable with respect to any performance period until the applicable results have been verified by the CHCM Committee and the CHCM Committee otherwise determines that the underlying terms and conditions of the program have been satisfied.